 If you want to try bicycle camping, here’s an inexpensive opportunity to experience some of the best scenery in North America.
-This tour has run for 20 years to rave reviews.
-Although this is a good match for both first-time and experienced “tourers,” riders need to be physically prepared for the daily mileage and sustained hill climbing (mileages shown below are close, but individual bike computers may vary slightly.
+This tour has run for more than 20 years to rave reviews.
+Although this is a good match for both first-time and experienced “tourers,” riders need to be physically prepared for the daily mileage and sustained hill climbing (mileages shown below are close, but individual bike computers may vary slightly).
 Side trips and shortcuts may also affect the total mileage.

 Continue past stunning cliffs and peaks, through a series of tunnels and passing Catherine Creek scenic area, the small towns of Bingen and Lyle, and the pictographs at Horsethief Lake State Park.
 Then climb through open hills with expansive Gorge views to Maryhill Winery and Maryhill Museum of Art (extensive collection of Rodin sculptures) before a breathtaking descent (9.8%, according to RwGPS) past Stonehenge and crossing the Columbia into Oregon and heading to our campsite on the Deschutes River.
-Some food (mostly fast food) available in Biggs.
+Some food (mostly fast food) is available in Biggs.

 Day 4.
-(58 miles) Back to Vancouver, mostly along the HCRH including recently added car-free paved trail sections, through Cascade Locks, past seven waterfalls including Multnomah Falls, with a climb to yet another spectacular viewpoint at Crown Point before descending to ride along the Columbia and back to our starting point.
+(58 miles) Back to Vancouver, mostly along the Historic Columbia River Highway including recently added car-free paved trail sections, through Cascade Locks, past seven waterfalls including Multnomah Falls, with a climb to yet another spectacular viewpoint at Crown Point before descending to ride along the Columbia and back to our starting point.
 The link-up in the bike path between Viento State Park and Cascade Locks is now complete, so if you don’t mind another 600′ climb, no more riding on the Interstate!

 Things to Know

 This tour was designed so that first-time bicycle campers can try loaded touring at minimal expense.
-Participants pay $20 with registration that covers the cost of our reserved group campsites on all three nights.
+Participants pay $25 with registration that covers the cost of our reserved group campsites on all three nights.

 Yes, there are sustained hills, but no long grade exceeds 7%, and at the expense of missing some of the scenery, three of these can be bypassed.
-The route has been designed to take advantage of quiet roads and multi-use paths at every opportunity, but there are still stretches where it is necessary to ride on the shoulder of a highway or freeway.
+The route has been designed to take advantage of quiet roads and multi-use paths at every opportunity, but there are still stretches where it is necessary to ride on the shoulder of a busy highway or freeway.

-Each day provides multiple opportunities to stop at cafes, restaurants and grocery stores (although there are no restaurants at the campsites); some riders choose to carry most of their food, while others prefer to minimize their load and eat out as much as possible or buy food at stores near the campgrounds.
+Each day provides multiple opportunities to stop at cafes, restaurants, and grocery stores (although there are no restaurants at the campsites); some riders choose to carry most of their food, while others prefer to minimize their load and eat out as much as possible or buy food at stores near the campgrounds.